Wind of Change (speech)

+The speech is also commonly referred to as the "Winds of Change" speech, although "wind" was singular in the original.
+Macmillan himself titled the first volume of his memoirs Winds of Change (1966).

 Background

 Harold Macmillan, leader of the Conservative Party, was the British prime minister from 1957 to 1963.
-He presided over a time of national prosperity and the easing of Cold War tensions.
+He presided over a time of increasing national prosperity and the easing of Cold War tensions.
 However, the British Empire, which had spanned a quarter of the world in 1921, was beginning to become financially unsustainable to the British government.
-Spurred by increasing nationalism in Africa and in Asia, the British government made the decision to initiate the process of decolonisation by granting the empire's various colonies independence.
+Spurred by increasing nationalism in Africa and in Asia, the government made the decision to initiate the process of decolonisation by granting the empire's various colonies independence.

 The British Empire had begun its dissolution after the end of the Second World War.
 Many in Britain had come to the conclusion that running the empire had become more trouble than it was worth.
-There were many international fears contributing to that conclusion, like the fear of Soviet penetration into Africa, and Cold War politics.
-Those international concerns helped initiate the dismantling of the British Empire.
-The independence of British Somaliland in 1960, along with the "Wind of Change" speech that Macmillan delivered in South Africa earlier that same year, started the decade in which the dismantling of the British Empire reached its climax, with at least 27 former colonies in Asia, Africa and the Caribbean became independent nations.
+International factors which contributed to that conclusion and helped to initiate decolonisation included the fear of Soviet penetration into Africa.
+The United States was putting pressure on the United Kingdom; the U.S. government wanted Britain to decolonize to gain access to new markets and resources, and also believed that decolonization was necessary to prevent communism becoming an attractive option to African nationalist movements.

 Meanwhile, African nationalists were becoming increasingly demanding in their initiative for self-rule.
 The path to majority rule in Southern Africa proved more problematic because the white populations of the British and Portuguese colonies and of the Union of South Africa, a self-governing dominion, were hostile towards the idea of black majority rule.

-Gold Coast

-The British West African colony of the Gold Coast was upon independence renamed Ghana, after the ancient African empire in the area.
-It had become a place of great promise for the African independence movement in the 1950s, since its average level of education was the highest in all of Sub-Saharan Africa, and its individuals were putting their weight behind the independence movement.
-The Gold Coast nationalists had campaigned for home rule even before the Second World War, before most other colonies of the British Empire had initiated the process of decolonization.

-Under the leadership of Kwame Nkrumah, the colony became the first to become independent, in 1957.

-Cold War politics and fear of communism

-The United States was also putting pressure on the United Kingdom.
-The U.S. government both wanted Britain to decolonize to gain access to new markets and resources and also believed that decolonization was necessary to prevent communism becoming an attractive option to African nationalist movements.
+The independence of British Somaliland in 1960, along with the "Wind of Change" speech that Macmillan delivered in South Africa earlier that same year, marked the start of a decade in which the dismantling of the British Empire reached its climax, with 27 former colonies in Asia, Africa and the Caribbean becoming independent nations.